 - Lost wages

-- Counseling or psychological treatment obtained by the victim, which relates directly to the violation incident.
+- Counseling or psychological treatment obtained by the victim relates directly to the violation incident.

 Get Help from a Fort Wayne Dog Bite Attorney